 The Western States 100 is the grandaddy of ultra-running events.
 It is an epic 100-mile trail run from Olympic Valley to Auburn, CA, in one day on the last weekend of June.
 It is the world’s oldest 100 trail race, starting in 1974 as one of the ultimate endurance tests.
 Over the course, runners will climb more than 18,000 feet and descend 23,000 feet.
 See the dedicated Western States Endurance Run website for details on the lottery process, training, support, and volunteer opportunities.
 Participants must qualify for the race within two years and enter the lottery.
 If you are selected as part of the lottery, you are officially sent details to register within two weeks.
 If not completed in time, the registration will be available to runners on the waitlist of 50-75 people.

 UTMB World Series is the ultimate global trail running series uniting the sport’s biggest stars and amateur runners through a leading international event series in the most stunning locations.
-The UTMB World Series gives all trail runners a chance to experience UTMB events worldwide, with 25 events taking place across Asia, Oceania, Europe, and the Americas in 2022.
+The UTMB World Series gives all trail runners a chance to experience UTMB events worldwide, with 37 events taking place across Asia, Oceania, Europe, and the Americas.
 It is the only place runners can begin their quest to UTMB Mont-Blanc, home of the prestigious UTMB World Series Finals.
 The UTMB World Series integrates three levels of events:

 - UTMB World Series Finals